Services : Repairs

 If you have questions about a repair in progress or want to make a new inquiry, please call (301) 270-9090 or email us.

-We work with some of the best instrument repair technicians in the area to offer you quality repair service on almost any instrument.
+We work with some of the best instrument repair technicians in the area to offer you quality repair service on a wide range of instruments.
 Except for accordions and some sound equipment items, repair estimates are free.
 Most of our repair technicians do the work in their own shops, so please be prepared to leave your instrument with us (you'll receive a claim check).
 Where possible, we recommend pre-authorizing up to a certain dollar amount for repair (this will be notated when you drop your item off).
 This usually makes turnaround time faster, if the repairperson does not have to wait for your approval on a standard repair job.
 However, our repair contractors are also happy to contact you with an estimate before proceeding, if you prefer.
 Please see below for basic pricing on common repair jobs.

 We also provide in-store services for minor jobs such as re-stringing and tuning (though we cannot guarantee on-the-spot turnaround). -- more information